* German industrial orders data pushes euro higher

 * Australian dollar drops after RBA cuts cash rate

-NEW YORK, May 7 The euro firmed against most
+NEW YORK, May 7 The euro fared well against most

-currencies on Tuesday after German industrial orders data were
+currencies on Tuesday as surprisingly strong German data and a

-Bank might ease monetary policy further could limit its gains.
+the European Central Bank to ease monetary policy further after

 "The data offered a hopeful sign for recovery, which lent